Mental health services in the Western Cape

 Mental illness or impairment is a treatable condition of the brain, mind and emotions that may affect the way a person thinks, feels or behaves.
 Mental impairments include a broad range of problems with different symptoms.
-However, these are generally characterised by some combination of abnormal thoughts, emotions, behaviour and relationships with others.
-Most mental health disorders can be successfully treated if the correct advice, help and treatment is found.
+These are generally characterised by a combination of abnormal thoughts, emotions, behaviour and relationships with others.
+Most mental health disorders can be successfully treated if the correct advice, help and treatment are found.

 There are 4 psychiatric hospitals in the Western Cape:

 - Lentegeur Hospital